 The Chinese tech giant Realme is expected to launch the Realme GT 2 Pro in early 2022.
 Recent reports have revealed that the smartphone bears the model number RMX3301.
 The smartphone could be powered by the Snapdragon 8 Gen 1 chipset.
-Very recently, a digital blogger has shared details about the AnTuTu listing of a Realme smartphone with the model number RMX3300.
+A digital blogger recently shared details about the AnTuTu listing of a Realme smartphone with the model number RMX3300.
 The digital blogger claimed that the listed smartphone indeed is the Realme GT 2 Pro that will be powered by the Snapdragon 8 Gen 1.

 The announcement from the blogger comes accompanied by a screenshot of the AnTuTu score.
 The scorecard shows that Realme GT 2 Pro has achieved a score of 1025215 on AnTuTu.
 Making it the first smartphone to attain such a high score on the benchmarking platform.

-Interestingly, the Xiaomi 12 and the Moto Edge X are expected to be the first smartphones that will be powered by the Snapdragon 8 Gen 1; however, their AnTuTu scores have not appeared yet.
+Interestingly, the Xiaomi 12 and the Moto Edge X are expected to be the first smartphones powered by the Snapdragon 8 Gen 1; however, their AnTuTu scores have not yet appeared.

 Realme GT 2 Pro’s AnTuTu listing showcases the performance of Qualcomm’s chip.
 The Qualcomm chip is supposed to be a 4nm chipset with one 3.0GHz ARM-Cortex-X2 prime core, 3 2.5GHz ARM Cortex-A710 performance cores, and four 1.79GHz ARM Cortex-A510 efficiency cores.